KrisAden/pypsa-eur-KHA/Obsidian Vault/Sweep implementation.md

 Additionally the following countries all have 2 nodes: Denmark, Spain, United Kingdom, and Italy.
 The layout of the nodes can be seen in the figure below:
 ![[Pasted image 20250221094352.png]]

+The clustering of nodes of course raises the question of the effects which the procedure will have upon the outcomes of the optimization problem.
+According to \cite{schaferScalingTransmissionCapacities2017}
+"By changing the network topology as well as the spatio-temporal pattern of nodal power injections, this coarse-graining procedure has in particular an impact on the power flows and the resulting transmission infrastructure needs proposed by the model."

+The paper, which analyses the impacts of this "coarse graining" goes on to find that although the clustering has a noticeable impact on the po